 - travel services suppliers.

-Dentsu is committed to work within applicable laws and as the Act is an integral part of the UK legal framework its requirements are reflected in the dentsu international global policies.
+Dentsu remains committed to working within applicable laws and as the Act is an integral part of the UK legal framework its requirements are reflected in the dentsu global policies.
 These policies set out dentsu’s commitment to comply with the Act and the expectations it imposes upon its supply chain and their respective procurement functions to ensure their own compliance with the Act.

 The policies that incorporate the values and objectives of the Act are as follows: